Manchu people: Modern times

 The majority of people living in inner Beijing during the Qing were Manchus and Mongol bannermen from the Eight Banners after they were moved there in 1644, since Han Chinese were expelled and not allowed to re-enter the inner part of the city.
-Only after the "Hundred Days Reform", during the reign of emperor Guangxu, were Han allowed to enter inner Beijing.
+Only after the "Hundred Days' Reform", during the reign of the Guangxu Emperor, were Han allowed to enter inner Beijing.

 Many Manchu Bannermen in Beijing supported the Boxers in the Boxer Rebellion and shared their anti-foreign sentiment.
 The Manchu Bannermen were devastated by the fighting during the First Sino-Japanese War.
 They conducted much of the fighting in the Boxer Rebellion, sustaining massive casualties followed by hardship.
 German Minister Clemens von Ketteler was assassinated by a Manchu.
 Thousands of Manchus fled south from Aigun during the Boxer Rebellion, their cattle and horses stolen by Russian Cossacks who razed their villages and homes.
 The Manchu clan system in Aigun was obliterated by the invaders.

 By the 19th century, most Manchus in the city garrison spoke only Mandarin, and not Manchu, which distinguished them from their Han neighbors in southern China, who spoke other dialects.
-The Manchus' use of Beijing dialects made recognizing them relatively easy.
+The Manchus' use of Beijing dialects made it relatively easy to recognize them.
 The Manchu Bannermen spoke northern Standard Chinese, instead of the local dialect.
 Manchus in the garrisons at Jingzhou and Guangzhou spoke Beijing Mandarin even though Cantonese was Guangzhou's common language.
 Their Beijing dialect distinguished bannermen at the Xi'an garrison from locals who spoke the Xi'an dialect.
 Bannermen took jobs as teachers, writing textbooks for learning Mandarin and instructing people in Mandarin.
 In Guangdong, Manchu Mandarin teacher Sun Yizun advised that the Yinyun Chanwei and Kangxi Zidian, dictionaries issued by the Qing government, were the correct guides to Mandarin pronunciation, rather than the pronunciation of the Beijing and Nanjing dialects.

 In the late 19th and early 20th centuries, intermarriage between Manchus and Han bannermen in the northeast increased as Manchu families were more willing to marry their daughters to sons from well off Han families to trade their ethnic status for financial status.
 Most intermarriage consisted of Han Bannermen marrying Manchus in areas like Aihun.

-As the end of the Qing dynasty approached, Manchus were portrayed as outside colonizers by Chinese nationalists such as Sun Yat-sen, even though the Republican revolution he brought about was supported by many reform-minded Manchu officials and military officers.
+As the end of the Qing dynasty approached, Manchus were portrayed as outside colonizers by Chinese nationalists such as Sun Yat-sen, even though many reform-minded Manchu officials and military officers supported the Republican revolution he brought about.
 This portrayal dissipated somewhat after the 1911 revolution as the new Republic of China now sought to include Manchus within its national identity.
 However, the revolution still saw many massacres committed by revolutionaries against the Manchus, most notably in Jiading, Xi'an, and Yangzhou, resulting in at least 12,000 known deaths in these three cities alone.
 The revolution drastically sped up the political/economic decline of the Manchu population.
-In order to blend in, some Manchus switched to speaking the local dialect instead of Standard Chinese.
+To blend in, some Manchus switched to speaking the local dialect instead of Standard Chinese.